anitagraser/TimeManager/README.md

 Time Manager filters your datasets and displays only features with timestamps in the user specified time frame.
 Timestamps have to be in one of the following formats:

+* Integer timestamp in seconds after or before the epoch (1970-1-1)
 * YYYY-MM-DD HH:MM:SS.ssssss
 * YYYY-MM-DD HH:MM:SS
 * YYYY-MM-DD HH:MM